-I am really grateful for the tool Linkjob.ai, and that's also why I'm sharing my entire interview experience here.
-Having an invisible AI assistant during the interview is indeed very convenient.
+I’m really grateful to Linkjob.ai for helping me pass my interview, which is why I’m sharing my OA questions and experience here.
+Having an invisible AI interview assistant during the interview indeed provides a significant edge.

 A 4K page means each page is 4096 bytes.
 So, to check if two addresses are on the same page, I just need to see if they have the same page number.
 The page number is calculated by masking out the last 12 bits (since 2^12 = 4096).
 So, I wrote a function that does (addr1 & ~0xFFF) == (addr2 & ~0xFFF) and returns 1 if true, 0 otherwise.
 It’s a classic bit manipulation trick that’s super efficient.
 No loops, just a quick bitwise operation.